magynhard/rails_service_tasks/README.md

-rake status             # check if server is running" rake install_service    # install as systemd service" rake uninstall_service  # uninstall as systemd service"
+rake status             # check if server is running" rake install_service    # install as systemd service" rake uninstall_service  # uninstall as systemd service" rake reinstall_service  # uninstall and install as systemd service"
 ```